Geography

 Ethiopia:

-In Biblical and Hellenistic sources, the region of Nubia is named "Ethiopia"
+In Biblical and Hellenistic sources, the region of Nubia is named Ethiopia and is spelled, in some instances Aethiopia.
+Contemprary historians

 Recent researches and careful examination of ancient sources indicated the